redhat-appstudio/infra-deployments/README.md

 For access to the OpenShift staging cluster, the user must be added to the `stage` team in the `redhat-appstudio-sre` Github organization.

-## Monitoring for workload clusters
+## Monitoring for Prometheus clusters

 Note:

 This section refers to "Grafana cluster" and "Prometheus cluster" as the clusters on which Grafana and Prometheus are deployed, respectively.
-In a multi-cluster topology, there will be a single cluster on which Grafana is deployed, whereas Prometheus will be deployed on all clusters where collecting metrics is needed.
+In a multi-cluster topology, there will be a single cluster on which Grafana is deployed, whereas Prometheus will be deployed on all clusters where metrics needed to be collected.

 ### Setup